elliesch/flipnslide/docs/intro.md

 This package is being actively developed in
-[a public repository on GitHub](https://github.com/elliesch/flipnslide), and we are always looking for new contributors.
-No contribution is too small, so if you have any trouble with this code, questions about its use, find a typo, or have requests for new content (examples or features), please [open an issue on GitHub](https://github.com/elliesch/flipnslide/issues).
+[a public repository on GitHub](https://github.com/elliesch/flipnslide), and we welcome new contributions.
+No contribution is too small, so if you encounter any difficulties with this code, have questions about its use, find a typo, or have requests for new content (examples or features), please [open an issue on GitHub](https://github.com/elliesch/flipnslide/issues).